What the Bible says about Samson and Delilah

 Read more from Zondervan Illustrated Bible Backgrounds Commentary of the Old Testament

-19 Then the spirit of the Lord rushed on him, and he went down to Ashkelon.
-He killed thirty men of the town, took their spoil, and gave the festal garments to those who had explained the riddle.
-In hot anger he went back to his father’s house.
+19 Then the Spirit of the Lord rushed upon him, and he went down to Ashkelon and killed thirty men of them and took what they were wearing and gave the outfits of clothes to those who told the riddle.
+And his anger burned, and he went up to his father’s house.

 14:19 stripped … of.
 The expression occurs elsewhere only in 2Sa 2:21, where it denotes the equipment stripped from a slain man, particularly the belt from which weapons and tools were hung.
 Carrying these items 20 miles (32 kilometers) back to Timnah in a mocking gesture, Samson presents them to the Philistine guards as their promised change of clothes. returned to his father’s home.
 Within the context of ancient Near Eastern marriage customs, the fact that Samson went home after the wedding was probably not unusual.
 In a cultural context where marriages were patrilocal, his new father-in-law could have interpreted his action as a return home to get the house in order.
 These periods of separation often lasted several months.
 Meanwhile, the wife continued to live at home, and the husband would visit her at more or less regular intervals, bringing gifts and enjoying a night of love.
 According to 15:1, Samson seems to think he can return to his wife at any time.